-The DTSA appears to carry over the EEA’s applicability to conduct outside the United States under certain circumstances.
-The simplest hook for extraterritorial application is if the misappropriator is a person who is a citizen or lawful permanent resident of the United States or an organisation that is organised under the laws of the United States or one of the States.
+The DTSA appears to carry over the EEA’s applicability to conduct outside the USA under certain circumstances.
+The simplest hook for extraterritorial application is if the misappropriator is a person who is a citizen or lawful permanent resident of the USA or an organisation that is organised under the laws of the USA or one of its states.

 The DTSA and UTSA both define misappropriation as the “acquisition of a trade secret of another by a person who knows or has reason to know that the trade secret was acquired by improper means or disclosure or use of a trade secret of another without express or implied consent” (18 USC Section 1839(5); Uniform Trade Secrets Act Section 1(2)).

 Improper means include “theft, bribery, misrepresentation, breach or inducement of a breach of a duty to maintain secrecy, or espionage through electronic or other means,” but do not include lawful means of acquisition such as reverse engineering or independent discovery (18 USC Section 1839(6); Uniform Trade Secrets Act Section 1(1)).

 There is an implied confidential relationship between employers and employees, such that the employee is obligated not to disclose the employer’s confidential information.